arrowban/my-little-gpt/README.md

 There are some great open-source repos for this, but I was looking for a codebase that is only as complex as I need it to be, with a chat app that has the mobile UX I want.
 I ultimately decided to make my own end-to-end stack – my own little GPT.

 I've open-sourced the codebase and written an installation guide to make it as easy as possible for others who are interested in self-hosting it themselves.
-With My Little GPT, talk to open-source models locally on your computer for free, or pay just for your usage of hosted model APIs.
+I use My Little GPT to talk to open-source models locally on my computer for free, or pay just for my usage of hosted model APIs.

 Right now, My Little GPT supports a minimal, straightforward chat experience.
 Over time, I may continue to add new features to the app.